 Reports of the meetings of all subsidiary bodies shall be furnished to the Commission by the Executive Secretary.

 Reports, resolutions, proposals and other formal decisions adopted shall be transmitted as soon as possible to the Members of the Commission, territories referred to in Article 40 of the Convention and observers by the Executive Secretary.
 The date of that transmittal shall be the “date of notification” for the purposes of Article 17 of the Convention.
-The reports, resolutions, proposals and other formal decisions adopted shall be placed on the official website.
+The final edited reports, resolutions, proposals and other formal decisions adopted shall be placed on the official website at least 30 days after the closing of the meeting.

 The Commission shall publish annually, following its annual meeting, a report in accordance with Article 29 of the Convention.